CNN President Jeff Zucker resigns, citing undisclosed relationship with colleague

 CNN interrupted its live broadcast with news of the resignation shortly after it was made public.
 The network’s chief media correspondent Brian Stelter read Zucker’s memo as well as the statement from Gollust, who he said was remaining with the company.

-Zucker, who also served as chairman of WarnerMedia News and Sports, had initially been expected to leave his role at the network at the end of 2021, but then decided to prolong his tenure after plans were announced last spring for Discovery, Inc. to combine with WarnerMedia assets.
+Zucker, who also served as chairman of WarnerMedia News and Sports, had initially been expected to leave his role at the network at the end of 2021, but decided to prolong his tenure after plans were announced last spring for media conglomerate Discovery, Inc. to combine with WarnerMedia assets.
 That deal has not yet been completed, but Zucker had told staff in a town hall meeting in December that it was likely to close “sometime this spring.”
+Some industry observers expected Zucker to continue with the company due to his close relationship with Discovery chief executive David M. Zaslav, who will run the combined television and online media outfit.

 Zucker said that his relationship was probed following the network’s decision to fire anchor Chris Cuomo in early December.
 “As part of the investigation into Chris Cuomo’s tenure at CNN, I was asked about a consensual relationship with my closest colleague, someone I have worked with for more than 20 years,” he said.
 “I acknowledged the relationship evolved in recent years.
 I was required to disclose it when it began but I didn’t.
 I was wrong.”